healthschema/healthschema.github.io/_posts/2015-08-07-hello-schema-org.md

 Schema.org
 -----

 Everything on the Internet starts with Search.
-Searching the Internet used to be based on satistical ranks and keyword matching, not semantics.
-Schema.org changes this.
+Searching the Internet used to be based on satistical page ranks and keyword matches, with no notion what any of the keywords mean.
+This generated hundreds of thousands of results per search - or "Google Guess"  - with no understanding of the meaning or intent of the search.

 The Internet search giants (Google, Bing, Yahoo,...) now use to a single, common, open, and universally accessible schema ( [schema.org](http://schema.org/) )to provide a clear, unambigous structure and definition for information on the Internet.
+This enables "Google Know" and exact, meaningful answers to questions.

-Over a trillion web searches each year use Schema.org's definitions to provide search to billions of web users, providing exact results for what was intended.
+Over a trillion web searches each year now leverage Schema.org's schema, providing exact, meaningful results for information requested.
 In this role providing meaning to data on the web, Schema.org is the most frequently linked data resource.

 Schema.org has [many schemas](http://schema.org/docs/schemas.html) for data, both general-purpose (demographics ...) and concrete (restaurant).

 What about Healthcare data?